yogthos/noir-exception/README.md

 Usage
 -------
-The library provides two middlware functions called `wrap-exceptions` and `wrap-internal-error`.
+The library provides two middleware functions called `wrap-exceptions` and `wrap-internal-error`.

-The `wrap-exceptions` function will create styled stacktraces to highlight local namespaces.
+The `wrap-exceptions` function will create styled stack traces to highlight local namespaces.
 This is useful for quickly identifying what matters most in stacktraces during development.

 If you have, as an example, <em>development</em> and <em>production</em> profiles,